Klosmi/html-basics/HTML-forms.md

 # [FORMS](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/form)
 - a `<form>` element represents a document section containing interactive controls for submitting information.

-- the `<form>` element itself is a shell or container that doesn't have any visual impact.
+- the `<form>` element itself is a container that doesn't have any visual impact.
 It is the thing that grouped together all of the inputs which are put inside.

 - we fill `<form>` with inputs, checkboxes, buttons, etc. and we group them together with the `<form>`.